AOHP 2017-2019 Public Policy Statement

 The remainder of this statement will provide background and details in the formulation of these public policy efforts.

 For more information, please call AOHP Headquarters at 800-362-4347 or email firstname.lastname@example.org.

 Overall HCW Health, Safety and Well-being

 AOHP supports all efforts to reduce and eliminate occupational hazards in the healthcare setting.
-HCWs experience some of the highest rates of non-fatal occupational injuries and illnesses.
-In November 2012, TJC published a landmark document, Improving Patient and Worker Safety: Opportunities for Synergy, Collaboration and Innovation.
-Developed in conjunction with the National Institute for Occupational Safety and Health (NIOSH), National Occupational Research Agenda (NORA), Healthcare and Social Assistance Sector, this document is “intended to stimulate greater awareness of potential synergies between patient and worker health and safety activities.”
+HCWs continue to experience some of the highest rates of non-fatal occupational injuries and illnesses.
+TJC’s collaborative document, Improving Patient and Worker Safety: Opportunities for Synergy, Collaboration and Innovation, is “intended to stimulate greater awareness of potential synergies between patient and worker health and safety activities.”